Enecuum/pvcn-hashloop/README.md

 ## PVCN-Hashloop

 A library to generate pseudorandom hashes and display hash rate speed at which a device completes the generation.
 The library uses a number of hashing functions to achieve a high security level.
+The encryption technology is based on the [`https://en.bitcoin.it/wiki/CryptoNight`](Cryptonight) protocol modified for Proof-of-Work + Proof-of-Activity.

 ## How to Use